ni/nimble/packages/nimble-components/src/tabs/specs/scrollable-tabs.md

 #### Minimum scroll area width

 As the tab list view width is now resizable, we must consider the scenario where the view is shrunk considerably.
-Preventing the scrollable area from disappearing completely seems desirable, and so we will set the CSS `minimum-width` property on the container of the tabs to be `4 * ${controlHeight}` (wide enough for both scroll buttons and extra space to see a good portion of at least one tab).
+Preventing the scrollable area from disappearing completely seems desirable, and so we will set the CSS `min-width` property on the container of the tabs to be `4 * ${controlHeight}` (wide enough for both scroll buttons and extra space to see a good portion of at least one tab).

 ## Alternative Implementations / Designs